Wooshmi/KPNs/README.md

 # *Examples*
 The ideas are simple: whenever we are faced with multiple possibilities we explore all of them with a doco.
 ## Hamiltonian Cycle Detector
-You can execute it on the sample test with the following command:
+You can execute it on the sample tests with the following commands:
 `./hamilton.byte < tests/graph.in`
 `./hamilton.byte < tests/graph_neg.in`
 The input format is the following: